Heat pump hot water systems: the smart choice for WA homes

 How much hot water do I need?

-| Household Size | Tank Size | |----------------|-----------| | 1-2 people | 160-180L | | 3-4 people | 270-300L | | 5+ people | 315L+ |
+| Household size | Tank size | |----------------|-----------| | 1–2 people | 160–180L | | 3–4 people | 270–300L | | 5+ people | 315L+ |

 Can I replace my existing system?

-Yes, heat pumps can replace:
+Yes.
+A heat pump can replace:

 - Electric storage (straightforward)

-- Gas storage (may need electrical work)
+- Gas storage (may need some electrical work)

-- Solar hot water (use existing location)
+- Solar hot water (often reuses the existing spot)

-Making the Switch
+Making the switch

 Get free quotes from trusted heat pump installers in Perth, or calculate your savings with our free tool.